 Because of this, it is important when looking for new office space that you begin the process well in advance of your required occupancy date.

-Not only do you need enough time to see all options on the market and negotiate the best terms, you need to allow ample time to build-out the space to meet your needs.
+Not only do you need enough time to see all options on the market and negotiate the best terms, but you also need to allow ample time to build-out the space to meet your needs.

-Want to Speak with a Project Manager?
+Want to Speak with a Project Manager about Building Permits?

 We hope this article helped answer some questions and calm some reservations you may have had about the permitting process in Austin.